 The purchase application index has been highlighted as a particularly important data series as it very broadly captures the demand side of residential real estate for both new and existing home purchases.

-The latest data is showing that the average rate for a 30 year fixed rate mortgage went unchanged since last week staying at 5.34% while the purchase application volume increased 6.69% and the refinance application volume jumped 15.21% compared to last week’s results.
+The latest data is showing that the average rate for a 30 year fixed rate mortgage continued to climb rising 10 basis points to 4.66% while the purchase application volume increased 1.8% and the refinance application volume declined a 1.4% over the same period.